jiayee00/LEE-JIA-YEE/README.md

 <h1 align="center">Hi 👋, I'm Lee Jia Yee</h1>

 <h3>Introduction</h3>
 Hello, I'm Lee Jia Yee.
 Currently a final year UTM student studying Bachelor of Computer Science in Bioinformatics.
 I'm a proactive person who love to explore the world as well as a good learner and adapt well to the new environment.
-I enjoy coding and analyse data.
+I enjoy coding and analysing data.
 <br><br>

 - 👨‍💻I had conducted my internship in iFAST.Capital.Sdn.Bhd. under IT application department.